UCREL/HEC/README.md

 Resources on how to use the [High End Computing (HEC) cluster at Lancaster University](https://answers.lancaster.ac.uk/display/ISS/High+End+Computing+%28HEC%29+help).
 To get access to the HEC, [follow this guidance](https://answers.lancaster.ac.uk/display/ISS/Get+access+to+the+HEC), this guidance at the time of writing mainly states that you need to ask your PI/supervisor to apply for an account for you.
 Once you have an account you can login via SSH e.g. `ssh username@wayland.hec.lancaster.ac.uk` for more details on how to login (e.g. login for Windows users) see this [guidance](https://answers.lancaster.ac.uk/display/ISS/Logging+in+to+the+HEC).

+If you have any problem with the examples, have a look at the [Problems that have arisen section](#problems-that-have-arisen) to see if the problem has occurred before, if that does not solve your problem please submit an issue on this Github page.

 ## Table of contents

 1. [Brief overview of the HEC resources](#brief-overview-of-the-hec-resources)